-Prevention of Water Pollution
+■ Prevention of Water Pollution

 Wastewater discharged from plants is detoxified, and its discharge into sewers or rivers is strictly controlled.
-The water discharged from our plants is regulated by the Water Pollution Prevention Act and the Sewerage Act, but we set voluntary standards that are stricter than the national and prefectural effluent standards, and we conduct regular water quality measurements to ensure thorough wastewater management.
+The water discharged from our plant is regulated by the Water Pollution Control Act and the Sewerage Act, but we have established voluntary control standards that are stricter than the national and prefectural effluent standards, and we measure water quality regularly to ensure thorough wastewater management.
+There were no exceedances of voluntary control standard values or effluent standard values in FY2023.